muhammedalblaout/anime_wave/README.md

 ## :dart: Features
 - Anime Info and Description: The app provides detailed information and descriptions for each anime.
 - Anime Episodes and Quality: The app allows users to watch anime episodes within the platform.
 Users can choose from a list of available episodes for each anime and select their preferred video quality.
+- Add to Favorites: Users can easily add anime shows to their favorites list with a single click, allowing for quick access and personalized viewing options.

 ## Profile Page Page